nekrassov01/access-log-parser/README.md

 Total     : Total number of log line processed
-Matched   : Number of log line that successfully matched pattern Unmatched : Number of log line that did not match any pattern Excluded  : Number of log line that did not hit by keyword search Skipped   : Number of log line that skipped by line number (disabled in stream mode)
+Matched   : Number of log line that successfully matched pattern Unmatched : Number of log line that did not match any pattern Excluded  : Number of log line that did not extract by filter expressions Skipped   : Number of log line that skipped by line number (disabled in stream mode)

 /* UNMATCH LINES */